 (h) Each mattress shall be securely covered with a waterproof material which can be thoroughly sanitized and is not dangerous to children.
 The waterproof cover shall be free of rips or tears.

 (i) Each mattress shall have a properly fitted clean sheet that is changed at least weekly, when soiled, and before another child uses the mattress.

 (3) When cribs are in use they shall be spaced apart from each other by a minimum of two feet on all sides or the cribs shall be separated by a divider and have at least two feet of space on two of the sides or ends of the crib.
 If a divider is used between cribs, the divider shall meet all of the following requirements:

 (a) Be constructed so that staff may view children through or around the divider.

 (b) Be unbreakable in normal use situations.

-(d) Shall extend up higher than an infant standing in a crib can reach up and shall not impede child care staff members' ability to hear the child.
+(d) Extends up higher than an infant standing in a crib can reach up and shall not impede child care staff members' ability to hear the child.